rolfbecker/MIE_2.02_WS2020_II_Exam/doc/ex2.md

 # Exercise 2: Generate SMI maps of the counties of interest for the selected dates

-Developing Exercise SMI maps...
+Working on Exercise 2....
+(Decide on which color scale to use.
+Check in */data/original/SMI/* with QGIS)

 In this section you will produce four maps that reflect the SMI for the counties of interest for the months May, June, July and August 2017.
 Please note that the monthly SMI data provided by the UFZ drought monitor are not averages over a month but are snapshots of actual values at the 16th of each month (i.e. 2017-05-16, 2017-06-16, 2017-07-16, 2017-08-16).

 ### Load the vector layers corresponding to the counties of interest
 [See Exercise 2](ex2.md)